strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 LoopBack 3 core packages `loopback` and `strong-remoting` work on Node.js 12.0.0 out of the box, `loopback-datasource-juggler` version 3 was fixed [PR#1729](https://github.com/strongloop/loopback-datasource-juggler/pull/1729).

 In the next weeks and months, we are going to check our connectors and other LoopBack 3 packages like `loopback-cli`.
 If all goes well, then all LoopBack components and connectors will support Node.js 12 by the time it enters LTS mode in October this year.

+## LoopBack 2.x reached end of life

+After almost 5 years since the initial release, LoopBack version 2 has reached end of life and will not receive any new bug fixes.
+Specifically, no security vulnerabilities will be fixed in this version going forward.
+If you haven't do so yet, then you should migrate all projects running on LoopBack 2 to a newer framework version as soon as possible.
+See [LoopBack 3 Receives Extended Long Term Support](https://strongloop.com/strongblog/lb3-extended-lts/).

 ## Call to Action